suyash-thakur/suyash-thakur/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-I am a computer sacience undergraduate who is passonate about using code to solve unconventional challenges.
+I am a computer science undergraduate who is passonate about using code to solve unconventional challenges.
 Some technologies I enjoy working with include Angular2+, NodeJS and REST API.
 Fork it until you make it. :sunglasses:

 ### Github Stats